Azure/AzureConnectedMachineDsc/README.md

 This repository contains the module for Windows PowerShell Desired State Configuration to install and configure the Azure Connected Machine Agent.

+**This module is community supported, not an official Microsoft production/solution.**

 ## Contents

 The files and folders in this repo include: